2025 Partners Roundtable

 Body

-September 30 at Capitol Plaza Hotel and Conference Center
+September 30 at Capitol Plaza Hotel and Convention Center

-Applications are required to attend the Student Workshop.
-To apply, please register for the conference as a “student” and fill out all application questions.
-Applications will be considered on a rolling basis until September 3, and acceptances to the workshop will be issued by September 15.
-Note: attendees will have a 24-hour window after registering in which they can edit their answers.
+Check back on June 2nd for the live workshop application link, and feel free to register for the full conference (October 1-2) as well.
+Applications will be considered on a rolling basis until September 12, and acceptances to the workshop will be issued by September 15.

 Please direct all questions and inquires to Lorisa Smith - lorisa.smith@mdc.mo.gov